jon-ram-mdit/Database-Structure-Cloning/readme.md

 You can run the docker compose up through the command: docker compose up -d (keep on mind to change the docker compose database name which is currently from upwork_sample_db to upwork_sample_db_{freelancer_name}).
+** {freelancer_name} is a variable name given to your name.
 5. Create your database name with the following naming upwork_sample_db_{freelancer_name} before running the script to replicate database in your system.
+6. Change the database name your have created which is upwork_sample_db_{freelancer_name} in the src/index.ts part change the database key value pair from database: "upwork_sample_db", to
+database: "upwork_sample_db_{freelancer_name}".
+This part is most important to create tables in database.
-6. Then after creating database in your system to replicate the schema by running the command npm run dev
+7. Then after creating database in your system to replicate the schema by running the command npm run dev
-7. After running the command if you see this in your output "Data Source has been initialized!" then schema has been replicated in your system.
+8. After running the command if you see this in your output "Data Source has been initialized!" then schema has been replicated in your system.
 In case any error you will see: Error during Data Source initialization.

 # Data Sources for getting data
-cardekho.com have details data of cars with categorical images, outer specifications, key specifications / feautres but don't have data of year wise release year of variants.
+Currently the primary target is to get detail data of three vehicle type: Car, Bike and Scooter For car related information cardekho.com have details data of cars with categorical images, outer specifications, key specifications / feautres but don't have data of year wise release year of variants.
 Similary bikedekho.com consists of detail information of bike and scooters but don't hold information of released year of variants. carsales.com.au and bikesale.com.au holds data for year wise release data for the released variants